 Where does the Cherimoya come from and where does it grow?

-The cherimoya (Annona cherimola) also spelled, chirimoya, chirimuya also goes by the name custard apple.
+The cherimoya (Annona cherimola) also spelled, chirimoya, chirimuya also goes by the name custard apple although the custard apple is a different fruit belonging to the same family (Annona reticulata.)
 It is closely related to the sweetsop and soursop fruits which all belong to the family Annonaceae.

 It is native to Peru, Ecuador, Colombia, Chile, and Bolivia.
 However, it is cultivated all around the world in Central America, South America, Southern California, Florida, Hawaii, South Asia, Australia, North Africa, Portugal, Southern Spain, in the Mediterranean, Cuba, Jamaica, Puerto Rico, India, Thailand, to name several of them.
 There are other places and countries that grow it as well.